Waterfowl Hunting Regulations

 Utah Admin.
 Rule R657-9-6

-You must bring the tagged swan or its head to a Division office—or the Bear River Migratory Bird Refuge office—within three days of harvesting the swan.
+You must bring bring any harvested tundra or trumpeter swan (or its head) to a Division office—or the Bear River Migratory Bird Refuge office—within 72 hours of harvesting the swan.
 A staff person will examine the swan’s head and complete your swan harvest survey for you.
 This visit provides biologists with valuable information about swans in Utah.

 Mandatory reporting